 Elements of Defamation in New Hampshire

-Generally, all of the following conditions must be met in order to move forward with a defamation claim.
+Generally, all of the following conditions must be met in order to move forward with a defamation claim in New Hampshire.

 New Hampshire Defamation Element #1: A False Statement of Fact

-The defendant must have made a factual statement that was untrue about the plaintiff.
+The defendant must have made an untrue factual statement about the plaintiff.

 If the injurious statement was factual and truthful, no defamation claim may be sought.
-In addition, if the statement is an opinion, it is not considered worthy of a defamation claim.
+In addition, if the statement is an opinion, it’s not considered worthy of a defamation claim.

 New Hampshire Defamation Element #2: Publication or Distribution Of a False Statement of Fact